carson920/pokerhand/README.md

 # pokerhand
 A simple program to evaluate and compare the strength of poker hands.
 Can choose to play Stud, Texas holdem or Omaha.

-Default to play 5 card stud.
+Run Poker.class with stud, texas or omaha as parameter.
+Default to play stud.